Have you ever wondered how does the always crowded and lively Connaught Place (CP) looks like early in the morning?

-During the early hours of the day, when the office goers and the college students haven’t made it to CP yet and it is still a bit sleepy, devotees queue up for a visit to the Bangla Sahib gurudwara, (a place of worship for the Sikh).
+During the early hours of the day, when the office goers and the college students haven’t made it to CP yet and it is still a bit sleepy, devotees queue up for a visit to the Bangla Sahib Gurudwara, (a place of worship for the Sikh).

-Awarded as the cleanest religious place in Delhi in 2017, tourists can visit here not just to experience the Sikh customs but also to get a taste of the prasad, food offering made to the gods, which is later shared among devotees.
-There is a well managed system of cooking and preparing food for thousands of devotees in the gurudwara, which is also reflective of community harmony and service In here, listening to the devotional music, sitting besides the holy water can land one in a serene trance and far from the crowds that will slowly take over CP as the day progresses.
+Awarded as the cleanest religious place in Delhi in 2017, tourists can visit here not just to experience the Sikh customs but also to get a taste of the prasad, a food offering made to the gods, which is later shared among devotees.
+There is a well-managed system of cooking and preparing food for thousands of devotees in the gurudwara, which is also reflective of community harmony and service In here, listening to the devotional music, sitting beside the holy water can land one in a serene trance and far from the crowds that will slowly take over CP as the day progresses.

 Elsewhere in sleepy CP

 Although all the fancy retail stores are closed early in the morning, you can admire the colourful shutters as you walk past.
 They can be quite a treat to an artist’s eye.
 What you can find though is fruit chaat (fruit salad tossed in a mixture of spices) sellers and cobblers gearing up and settling in their usual spots.

 Rani Devi (name changed), a seller, who has been putting up her kiosk here since many years says, “Technically CP opens at ten, however it’s not before eleven that the market actually paces up. “